dhutapratama/docs/http-client.md

 <a name="error-handling"></a>
 ### Error Handling

-Unlike Guzzle's default behavior, Laravel's HTTP client wrapper does not throw exceptions on client or server errors (`400` and `500` level responses from servers).
+Unlike Guzzle's default behavior, Lets's HTTP client wrapper does not throw exceptions on client or server errors (`400` and `500` level responses from servers).
 You may determine if one of these errors was returned using the `successful`, `clientError`, or `serverError` methods:

     // Determine if the status code is >= 200 and < 300...
     $response->successful();